Gromitmugs/Gromitmugs/README.md

 **Education:**
-* Bachelor of Engineering Program in Robotics and Artificial Intelligence Engineering (International Program), Chulalongkorn University [Bangkok, Graduated at May 2023]
+* Bachelor of Engineering Program in Robotics and Artificial Intelligence Engineering (International Program), Chulalongkorn University [Bangkok, Graduated May 2023]
 --------

 <a href="https://github.com/Gromitmugs/github-readme-stats">